-These morning glories are annuals and easily recognizable by their hairy stems.
-They are the most common species from the group of morning glories and charm with one-day flowers, which will wilt in the afternoon of the same day in the sun.
-Common morning glories can tolerate cool weather and dryness, are robust and very versatile; use them on walls, facade pedestals, balconies, pergolas, and fences, etc..
+These morning glories are long-blooming annuals and easily identified by their hairy stems.
+They are the most common species from the group of morning glories... they charm with their one-day flowers, which fade quickly in the afternoon of the same day (quickly in the sun).
+Common morning glories can tolerate cool weather and dryness, are robust and very versatile-- use them on walls, facade bases, balconies, pergolas, and fences, etc..
 They have medium-sized flowers and can also be sown directly.
-The wild species has purple flowers (hence the scientific name Ipomoea 'purpurea'), but white, pink, violet and blue shades are also available.
+The wild species has purple flowers (hence the scientific name Ipomoea 'purpurea'), but white, pink, violet, and blue shades are also available.

 (Common Morning Glory, lat.: Ipomoea purpurea / Pharbitis purpurea)

 This morning glory favors warm, sunny locations and protection from wind exposure.
-Any normal garden soil will do, heavy but low in nitrogen fertiliser to promote the flowers.
+Any normal garden soil will do; use a nitrogen fertiliser to promote flower development.
 The seeds can be sown, but planting pre-cultivated plants will allow for an earlier flowering.
 This common morning glory is resistant to cold weather and drought and will flower in any condition.
-It is also suitable for 'bucket culture' (being planted in pots).
-Available as seeds, seed blends or pre-cultivated as potted plants.
+It is also suitable for 'container culture' (being planted in pots).
+Available as seeds, seed blends, or pre-cultivated as potted plants.